 2. Angle grinder

 Angle grinders, also known as side grinders or disc grinders, rank among the most important tools in a tradesman’s arsenal.
 Those who have to carry out metal fabrication jobs such as grinding, cutting, deburring, polishing and finishing simply can’t afford to go without an angle grinder.
 Generally, angle grinders are electricity-powered.
 Smaller angle grinders meant for light applications can be battery-powered.
 However, angle grinders for heavy-duty use are typically corded.
+If you want professionals to handle various metal fabrications and cutting jobs for you, contact Naimor Laser Cutting.

 3. Tape measure